 About the Director

-Sara Guyer is associate professor of English, Comparative Literature, and Jewish Studies at the University of Wisconsin-Madison, where she has directed the Center for the Humanities since 2008.
+Sara Guyer is Professor of English, Comparative Literature, and Jewish Studies at the University of Wisconsin-Madison, where she has directed the Center for the Humanities since 2008.

 Prior to her arrival in Madison, Sara studied at Brandeis, Oxford, Warwick, and Berkeley, and taught at UC-Irvine and the University of Oregon.
-She is the recipient of WARF Vilas and Romnes Awards, and holds the Borghesi Family Faculty Fellowship in the College of Letters and Science.
+She is the recipient of WARF Vilas and Romnes Awards, a Howard Foundation Fellowship, and holds the Borghesi Family Faculty Fellowship in the College of Letters and Science.